For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 Import/Export of Food

 Since 1st January 2021 certification of food before export into Europe is required.
 This means that every consignment of food must be inspected and certified by an Environmental Health Officer before export.
-This is a distinct issue for those businesses exporting fish from Rye to Europe.
-Chapmans of Rye and the Environmental Health Service of Rother and Wealden worked together to establish an export hub which serves the fishing communities of Sussex, Kent and Essex.
+In 2023-4 we issued twenty one export health certificates for fresh fish from Rye to the European Union.

 Notifiable Diseases